 Singa The Kindness Lion is a mascot used for various public education campaigns in Singapore.
 It was created to educate the public on courtesy and kindness.
-A public education campaign featuring Singa the Kindness Lion was launched in 1982.
-From 2009, Singa the Kindness Lion has been adopted as the official mascot of the Singapore Kindness Movement.[1]
+A public education campaign featuring Singa was launched in 1982 as the official mascot for Singapore's National Courtesy Campaign (NCC).
+From 2009, Singa the Kindness Lion was adopted as the official mascot of the Singapore Kindness Movement.[1]

-Singa the Kindness Lion was initially created by a team of artists working under the then Ministry of Information & the Arts (MITA) - Now known as Ministry of Information, Communications and the Arts.
+Singa the Kindness Lion was initially created by a team of artists working under what was then the Ministry of Information & the Arts (MITA) - Now known as Ministry of Information, Communications and the Arts.
 The creation of Singa was overseen by Basskaran Nair, a civil servant, who headed the National Courtesy Campaign in its early years.

 The Singapore Productivity campaign followed suit and adopted 'Teamy' the bee to address issues of productivity in the Singapore workforce.[4]

-Since its introduction, Singa has been made into a host of items ranging from badges, stickers, documentaries, jingles, songs, posters and banners, debates, contests, talks, exhibitions, courtesy courses, leaflets, handbooks and pamphlets.
+Since its introduction, Singa has been made into a host of items ranging from stickers, iron-on transfers, hand-puppets, stuffed toys[5], badges, documentaries, jingles, songs, posters and banners, debates, contests, talks, exhibitions, courtesy courses, leaflets, handbooks and pamphlets.
 Singa soon became a familiar face with regular appearances in community events and advertisement campaigns.

 The success of Singa the Kindness Lion was revealed in the Singa City exhibition held in 1987.
 Some 600,000 visitors visited the month-long exhibition held in Raffles City.[6]